Intraperitoneal Transmitter (A3054) Manual

 The temperature sensor can be turned on or off.
 If on, it provides a 1 SPS eight-bit temperature measurement with absolute accuracy ±0.05°C and resolution 0.03125°C/cnt.
 This measurement is zero at a temperature we transmit to the IPT during configuration.
 If we transmit 37°C as the zero-point, the temperature will span the range 33.0000°C to 40.96875°C for values 0 to 255.
 The eight-bit value will be transmitted with an auxiliary messages.
 These messages will be captured, combined, and displayed by the IPT Manager.

-The IPT provides no measurement of battery voltage, because the voltage on its silver-oxide batteries does not tell us much about the remaining capacity in the battery.
-Instead, the IPT keeps track of how much of its capacity it has used, but adding to a consumption counter in its non-volatile memory.
+The IPT provides no measurement of battery voltage, but it does provide an estimate of remaining battery capacity.
+Instead, the IPT keeps track of how much of its capacity it has used.
+It periodically increments a charge consumption counter in its non-volatile memory.
 Even if we put the IPT to sleep, this counter is retained.
-We request a battery capacity measurement with the IPT Manager and the IPT delivers the measurement in an auxiliary message, which the IPT Manager will display.
+We can request a battery capacity measurement with the IPT Manager and the IPT will deliver the measurement in an auxiliary message, which the IPT Manager will display.
 The response is an eight-bit value that is 0 when the battery is fresh and 100 when it should be exhausted.

 Design